aweymo-ui/five_ways/content/5_relational.md

 <iframe src="https://aweymo-ui.github.io/hist320_sheets_approach/" width="100%" height="600px"></iframe>

-{% include feature/alert.html text="Note that you could also simply feature Collection-Builder’s own timeline and mapping functions instead of featuring these separately with the KnightLab platforms. " color="light" align="center" %}
+{% include feature/alert.html text="Note that all CollectionBuilder templates also feature a timeline and map interface, but they function in slightly different ways to the Knightlabs Timeline.js and Storymaps.
+Also note that there is a way to embed the Timeline.js feature in a CollectionBuilder site if you prefer it." color="light" align="center" %}

 Find the complete walkthrough for creating a site with Sheets [here](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/sheets-walkthrough/#sheets-walkthrough-part-2) (start with part two)